jfpoilpret/fast-arduino-lib/README.md

 6. Software UART support (done)
 7. SPI support (done)
 8. External Pin Interrupt support (done)
-9. Real Time Timer support
+9. Real Time Timer support (done)

 10. NRF24L01P support (on going)
 11. Trace support (including PROGMEM strings support)
+12. EEPROM support
-12. Support of bandgap reference
+13. Support of bandgap reference
-13. More boards variants support (Leonardo, ATtinyX5)
+14. More boards variants support (Leonardo, ATtinyX5)
-14. ...
+15. ...
 To be determined later, based on my own projects needs

 Some refactoring is also planned, in order to revisit current way to support multiple boards with different capabilities, based on a "traits" approach.
 This has started with initial RTT implementation.